surryaansh/SuruGPT/README.md

 *   **Secure Admin Operations:** Moving deletion and renaming logic to the backend using the Firebase Admin SDK to ensure users can only modify their own data.

 ---
-*Created by a soon-to-be grad looking for new opportunities.
-Feel free to reach out!*